 Our doctoral program is a full-time program.
 All students are currently funded on a graduate assistantship or equivalent 20 hour per week position at the university.
 It is expected that students will not obtain employment outside the university or for more than 20 hours per week within the university.
 Any such employment must be approved by the advisor, program faculty, graduate coordinator, and department head.
-If the student has assistantship funding, then the graduate school must also approve employment for additional work beyond a 20-hour assistantship.
-If such an opportunity for employment arises, students should discuss the opportunity with their advisor and obtain approval from the advisor, program faculty, graduate coordinator, and department head prior to accepting any position.
+If the student has assistantship funding, then the graduate school must also approve employment arises, students should discuss the opportunity with their advisor and obtain approval from the advisor, program faculty, graduate coordinator, and department head prior to accepting any position.